GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/monitor.md

 ### forseti.subnet

-Name of the bastion host's subnet.
+Name of the Forseti subnet.

 Type: string